compgen-io/sbs/README.md

 separate database or other libraries.

-The SBS queue directory (default: ./.sbs) can be changed using the environment variable: $SBSHOME
+The SBS queue directory (default: ./.sbs) can be changed using the environment variable: `$SBSHOME`

-Similarly to traditional schedulers above, jobs are submitted as runnable scripts with some meta-data: (mem, cpus, dependencies) added as comments.
+Similar to traditional job schedulers, job scripts are submitted as runnable scripts with some meta-data: (mem, cpus, dependencies) added as comments.
 Options can be set as command arguments too.